corozco-personal/mach_eigth_test_corozco/README.md

 # How to run

+1. Clone the project and go to the main path
-The script can be executed in two ways:
+2. The script can be executed in two ways:

-1. Run the example given in the exercise to verify that it meets the expected output:
+Run the example given in the exercise to verify that it meets the expected output:

 ```shellscript
 python3 app.py -test
 ```
-2. Run a particular example:
+Run a particular example:
 ```shellscript
 python3 app.py comma_separated_list target
 ```